voffee/voffee/README.md

 - 👀 I’m interested in Front-End Development and Web Design.
 - 🌱 I’m currently learning HTML/CSS and JS.
 - 💞️ I’m looking for tech or design agency apprecnticeships.
-- 📫 How to reach me: Through PM on Github or drop me a mail at bonbondragon@icloud.com
+- 📫 How to reach me: Through PM on Github.

 <!---
 voffee/voffee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.